 A Randomized Phase II Study of Atezolizumab (MPDL3280A) Plus Recombinant Human IL-7 (CYT107) in Patients With Locally Advanced or Metastatic Urothelial Carcinoma

-This phase II trial studies how well atezolizumab when given with glycosylated recombinant human interleukin-7 (CYT107) works in treating participants with urothelial carcinoma that has spread to nearby tissue or lymph nodes, cannot be removed by surgery, or has spread to other places in the body.
-Monoclonal antibodies, such as atezolizumab, may interfere with the ability of tumor cells to grow and spread.
+This phase II trial studies how well atezolizumab when given with glycosylated recombinant human interleukin-7 (CYT107) works in treating patients with urothelial carcinoma that has spread to nearby tissue or lymph nodes (locally advanced), cannot be removed by surgery (inoperable), or has spread to other places in the body (metastatic).
+Immunotherapy with monoclonal antibodies, such as atezolizumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 CYT107 is a biological product naturally made by the body that may stimulate the immune system to destroy tumor cells.
-Giving atezolizumab and CYT107 may work better in treating participants with locally advanced, inoperable, or metastatic urothelial carcinoma.
+Giving atezolizumab and CYT107 may work better in treating patients with locally advanced, inoperable, or metastatic urothelial carcinoma compared to atezolizumab alone.

 I. To determine the clinical efficacy of the investigational treatment combination.

-I. To determine the clinical activity of the investigational treatment combination.
+I. To determine the clinical activity and toxicity of the investigational treatment combination.

 II.
 The clinical benefit rate (CBR), progression-free survival (PFS), duration of response (DOR), as measured by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 and immune-related (ir) RECIST, and overall survival (OS).